List of flags of the districts of Warsaw: Former municipal flags (1994–2002)

 In 1994, the city of Warsaw was divided into ten gminas (municipalities), which following their creation, begun establishing their symbols, including flags.
 Out of ten, six municipalities had adopted flag designs.
 They were: Warsaw-Bielany, Warsaw-Rembertów, Warsaw-Targówek, Warsaw-Ursus, Warsaw-Ursynów, and Warsaw-Wawer.
 The municipalities of Warsaw-Centre, and Warsaw-Wilanów did not adopt any flag design, while municipalities of Warsaw-Bemowo, and Warsaw-Włochy, stated in legal documents some bare descriptions of flag designs, which however were not intelligible, and such, not used.
 The municipalities existed until 27 October 2002, when they were replaced by the district.
-Most of them did not continued to use the flags of the predecessors, with the expetions of the few of them.
+Most of them did not continue to use the flags of the predecessors, with the exception of a few of them.

 Bemowo

 The Gmina Warsaw-Bemowo never had its own flag.
-However, the resolution from 11 January 1996 establishing the municipal coat of arms, stated that the "gmina (municipil) coat of arms should be placed on the flags, and next to the official names of the gmina (municipilaty)".
+However, the resolution from 11 January 1996 establishing the municipal coat of arms, stated that the "gmina (municipality) coat of arms should be placed on the flags, and next to the official names of the gmina (municipilaty)".
 It remains unknown how such statement was meant to be interpreted.
 The municipal council had begun the process of designing the flag, however it was cancelled, and the municipality never had established any proper flag.
 On 27 October 2002, the municipality ceased to exist, and was replaced by the district of Bemowo.